a-gowtham-reddy/healthcare_sql_project/README.md

 5️.
 Exporting Results

-- All outputs saved as CSV files for BI/reporting usage.
+- All outputs saved as CSV files.

 **Tools & Technologies Used** 🛠 PostgreSQL